chung-leong/react-seq/README.md

 ```

 Suppose the call to `fetchTags` in `ArticleList` causes a 404 Not Found error to be thrown.
 This error will first
-bubble through the React component tree as shown in the following diagram (stage 1):
+bubble through the React component tree as shown in this diagram (stage 1):

 ![Error propagation](./doc/img/error-propagation.jpg)